 Virtual Edition of the 25th EHA Annual Congress

-Following the presentation, our featured expert, S. Vincent Rajkumar, MD, was interviewed by Conference Reporter Editor-in-Chief Tom Iarocci, MD.
-Dr Rajkumar’s clinical perspectives on these abstracts are presented here.
+Following the presentation, our featured expert, Paul G. Richardson, MD, was interviewed by Conference Reporter Editor-in-Chief Tom Iarocci, MD.
+Dr Richardson’s clinical perspectives on these data are presented here.

 This information is brought to you by Engage Health Media and is not sponsored by, nor a part of, the European Hematology Association.